gsimchoni/JSM_2019/deep_visual_inference.md

 And so...
 ========================================================

-### Is there a relation between an actor's gender and no. of roles since his/her character ended?
+### Is there a relation between an actor's gender and no. of roles since his/her character ended? (n = 129)

 ![plot of chunk Lineup-example3](deep_visual_inference-figure/Lineup-example3-1.png)